reecevela/aiitsupport/README.md

 # aiitsupport
 GPT-Based IT Support that utilizes context and previous examples, mostly just learning how to use GPT-3.5-turbo and feed it information to help it be a better problem solver for businesses.

+Available on [https://www.aiitsupport.net](https://www.aiitsupport.net) - it's still under development so report any issues here or in the contact section on the homepage - I'll get your email.

  I've removed a lot of the core functionality and personal info, but overall what it does is: